nickbclifford/Ohm/README.md

 The `Ω` component will execute the wire below the current one, whereas `Θ` will execute the one above it, and `Φ` will pop an element from the stack and execute the wire at that index.

-There is one special component, `∞`, that will re-execute the **current** wire.
-This can be very useful for things like recursion, but be warned, as this can easily cause an infinite loop!

 #### Example
 ```
 25@Ωτ@ΩΣ